Emily Howland

-Emily Howland (November 20, 1827 – June 29, 1929) was a philanthropist and educator.
-Especially known for her activities and interest in the education of African-Americans, she was also a strong supporter of women's rights and the temperance movement.
-Howland personally financed the education of many black students and contributed to institutions such as the Tuskegee Institute.
+Emily Howland (November 20, 1827 – June 29, 1929) was a philanthropist, humanitarian, and educator.
+She supported the education of African-Americans.
+She was also a strong supporter of women's rights and the temperance movement.
+Howland personally financed the education of many black students and contributed to institutions such as the Tuskegee Institute, Henry Damon Davidson's Centerville Industrial Institute, and Kowaliga Institute in Kowaliga, Alabama, where Howland Hall was named for her.

 Early life and education

-Emily Howland was born at Sherwood, Cayuga County, New York, on November 20, 1827.
+Emily Howland was born at Sherwood in Cayuga County, New York, on November 20, 1827.
 She was the daughter of Slocum and Hannah Tallcot Howland, who were prominent in the Society of Friends.
 Her brother, William Howland, served in the 106th New York State Legislature.
 She was educated in small private schools in the community, and the Margaret Robinson School, a Friends school in Philadelphia, Pennsylvania.

 Career

-An active abolitionist, Howland taught at Normal School for Colored Girls (now University of the District of Columbia) in Washington, D.C., from 1857 to 1859.
-During the Civil War she worked at the contraband refugee settlement of Camp Todd in Arlington, Virginia, teaching freed slaves to read and write as well as administering to the sick during a smallpox outbreak and ultimately serving as director of the camp during 1864-1866.
+An active abolitionist, Howland taught at Normal School for Colored Girls (later known as the Miner School and now University of the District of Columbia) in Washington, D.C., from 1857 to 1859.
+During the Civil War, she worked at the contraband refugee settlement of Camp Todd in Arlington, Virginia, establishing a school where she taught freed slaves to read and write as well as administering to the sick during a smallpox outbreak, coordinating relief efforts, and ultimately serving as director of the camp from 1864 to 1866.